CHAPTER 4: HOW TO GET OFF GAS

 Heat pump hot water systems are configured as either one-piece (integrated) units or split systems.
 In an integrated system, the heat pump is mounted on top of or beside the tank.
 In a split system, the heat pump is in a separate unit like the outdoor unit for an air conditioner, connected to the tank with pipes.
 Depending on the design, the pipes between the tank and the heat pump unit will carry either refrigerant or water.
 An integrated unit has the benefit of simple installation and small size, whereas a split system allows greater flexibility in locating the two components.
 For example, you could locate the tank indoors and the heat pump outside.

-Entry-level heat pumps have a coefficient of performance (COP) of around three, although some can go as high as five.
-For a heat pump with a COP of three, for every unit of electricity used it moves three times this much energy into the water, making it three times more efficient than a resistive electric unit.
-Heat pump systems include a thermostat to run whenever the tank temperature falls below a pre-set level (e.g. 60 °C), but you may want to use your heat pump’s in-built timer so that it will only operate at certain times—for example, to take advantage of off-peak tariffs, or warmer temperatures and solar-generated electricity during the day.
+The amount of heat energy moved per unit of electrical energy is known as the coefficient of performance (COP).
+For example, a heat pump water heater that moves three units of heat from the outdoor air into the water in the tank will have a COP of 3.0 This is three times more efficient than a conventional electric resistive hot water system.
+Entry-level heat pumps have a COP of around three, although some can go as high as five.
+Heat pump systems include a thermostat to run whenever the tank temperature falls below a pre-set level (e.g. 60 °C), but you may want to use your heat pump’s in-built timer so that it will only operate at certain times—for example, to take advantage of off-peak tariffs, warmer air temperatures, or solar-generated electricity available from your roof during the day.

 Some heat pumps struggle in air temperatures approaching freezing and may use a resistive electric element to provide extra power in these conditions.
 If you live in an area that sees regular near-freezing temperatures, look for a system that will operate under such conditions without the need for a resistive element.
 Systems that use CO2 as a refrigerant handle cold ambient temperature well.